-• Asset values - the PCC exercises judgement in determining the carrying value of land and buildings on the PCC/PCC Group Balance Sheet by having valuations on a 5-year rolling basis supplied by external valuers, Bruton Knowles.
+• Asset values - the PCC exercises judgement in determining the carrying value of land and buildings on the PCC/PCC Group Balance Sheet by having a policy to have valuations on a 5-year rolling basis supplied by external valuers, Wilks Head and Eve LLP.
 In addition to valuations, the local market conditions and national data are assessed as to whether there should be changes in asset values on an annual basis.